 Expect beautiful gardens, great company, and plenty of inspiration for creating pollinator-friendly spaces of your own!

-For just £10 a month (or £18 for two), your membership includes:
+For just £10 a month (or £18 for two) or £120 annual pass, your membership includes:

 🌿 A monthly visit to a different East Anglian garden – Throughout the summer months be inspired by beautiful, pollinator-friendly spaces and usually refreshments included.